 Ans: Turn off the Scroll Lock feature by pressing the shift-scroll lock (ScrLk) keys.

 Q3: How do I unlock the arrow keys on my keyboard?

 Ans: If your ScrLk key on your keyboard is on, then press to turn it off, and if you don’t have that key, then you can open the on-screen keyboard to turn the ScrLk key off.

 Q4: Which key is Scroll Lock?

-Ans: It is like a Caps Lock key, written as ScrLk which you need to press to turn it off.
+Ans: It is like a Caps Lock key, written as ScrLk, which you must press to turn off.